Braves vs. Phillies Player Props Betting Odds

-Player props can be found for Ronald Acuna Jr. and Alec Bohm, among others, when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Thursday at 7:20 PM ET.
+Player prop bet odds for Ronald Acuna Jr., Alec Bohm and others are listed when the Atlanta Braves host the Philadelphia Phillies at Truist Park on Friday (at 7:20 PM ET).

 Bet on this matchup or its props with DraftKings!